Forceflow/libmorton/README.md

 The *test* folder contains tools I use to test correctness and performance of the libmorton implementation.
 This section is under heavy re-writing, but might contain some useful code for advanced usage.

 ## Citation
-If you use libmorton in your paper or work, please reference it, for example as follows:
+If you use libmorton in your published paper or work, please reference it, for example as follows:
 <pre>
 @Misc{libmorton18,
 author = "Jeroen Baert",